-At its discretion, COC may reevaluate the need for the increased utility allowance as a reasonable accommodation at any regular reexamination.
+At its discretion, the PHACOC - may reevaluate the need for the increased utility allowance at any regular reexamination.

-If the excessive consumption is caused by a characteristic of the unit or PHA-supplied equipment that is beyond the family's control, such as a particularly inefficient refrigerator or inadequate insulation, the individual relief to the resident will cease when the situation is remedied.
+If the excessive consumption is caused by a characteristic of the unit or PHACOC-supplied equipment that is beyond the family's control, such as a particularly inefficient refrigerator or inadequate insulation, the individual relief to the resident will cease when the situation is remedied.